 Mapping between uplink transport channels and uplink physical channels

+FIGURE 9A

+Mapping between sidelink transport channels and sidelink physical channels

 5.3.1.3.3.4 Frame structure

 E-UTRA TDD uses frame structure type 2.
 Frame structure type 2 is applicable to TDD.
 Each radio frame consists of two half-frames of length Tf = 153 600 Ts = 5 ms each.
+Both 5 ms and 10 ms Downlink-to-Uplink switch-point periodicity are supported.

-Each half-frame consists of eight slots of length Tslot = 15 360 Ts = 0.5 ms and three special fields, DwPTS, GP, and UpPTS.
-The lengths of DwPTS and UpPTS are configurable subject to the total length of DwPTS, GP and UpPTS being equal to 30 720 Ts = 1 ms. Subframe 1 and 6 consists of DwPTS, GP and UpPTS, all other subframes are defined as two slots where subframe i consists of slots 2i and 2i + 1.
+In case of 5ms Downlink-to-Uplink Switch-point periodicity, each half-frame consists of four subframes which include eight slots of length Tslot = 15 360 Ts = 0.5 ms and one special subframe which includes three special fields, DwPTS, GP, and UpPTS.
+The lengths of DwPTS and UpPTS are configurable subject to the total length of DwPTS, GP and UpPTS being equal to 30 720 Ts = 1 ms. Subframe 1 and 6 are special subframes.
+In case of 10ms Downlink-to-Uplink Switch-point periodicity, in each frame, subframe 1 is special subframe, and all other subframes are defined as two slots of length Tslot = 15 360 Ts = 0.5 ms.

 Subframes 0 and 5 and DwPTS are always reserved for downlink transmission.

-Both 5 ms and 10 ms switch-point periodicity is supported.

-In case of 5 ms switch-point periodicity, UpPTS and subframes 2 and 7 are reserved for uplink transmission.
+In case of 5 ms switch-point periodicity, UpPTS and subframes 2 and 7 are always reserved for uplink transmission.

-In case of 10 ms switch-point periodicity, DwPTS exist in both half-frames while GP and UpPTS only exist in the first half-frame and DwPTS in the second half-frame has a length equal to 30 720 Ts = 1 ms. UpPTS and subframe 2 are reserved for uplink transmission and subframes 7 to 9 are reserved for downlink transmission.
+In case of 10 ms switch-point periodicity, UpPTS and subframe 2 are always reserved for uplink transmission.

+TDD enhanced Interference Management and Traffic Adaptation (eIMTA) allows adaptation of uplink-downlink configuration via physical layer signalling.
+With this feature, the uplink-downlink configuration in a cell may vary between frames.

 FIGURE 50

-Frame structure type 2
+Frame structure type 2 (for 5 ms switch-point periodicity)

 5.3.1.3.3.5 Spreading, modulation and pulse shaping